-GBA (Gender-based analysis) is an evidence-based tool that identifies how gender differences may impact outcomes of policies, programs and decisions for diverse groups of women and men, girls and boys.
+Gender-based analysis is an evidence-based, analytical tool that identifies how gender differences may impact outcomes of decisions and initiatives for diverse groups of women, men, girls, boys, and self-identified gender groups.

-Differing gender-based needs can have a significant impact on the outcomes and success of public policy and programming.
 To ensure intended and equitable outcomes for all New Brunswickers, consideration must be given to their different realities.
-We must also consider how differences impact outcomes and work to redress issues that create inequalities in order to thrive as a province.
+We must also consider how these differences impact outcomes and work to redress issues that create inequalities.

 GBA enhances inclusiveness in decision-making to ensure that women's and men's diverse perspectives and needs are better represented.
 By using GBA, you can help ensure decisions and initiatives are responsive to the needs of all concerned resulting in intended and equitable results.

 - enhances decision-making by taking the different realities of women and men into account.

 - recognizes that not all men and women are the same;

 - recognizes that equal opportunity does not necessarily mean equal results;